David-Byrne/SADD/docs/Project-Definition-Doc/pdd.md

 as a case study on sentiment classification in a divisive domain and displaying real-time sentiment scores for both sides.
 As an addition to the sentiment analysis aspect, a word cloud will be created for each side displaying the terms they use most relative to the other side.
+All this must be running in real time to display the results live to the user.

 ## Purpose